Startup Business Loans

 Peer to Peer Lending - Peer-to-peer lending platforms allow you to connect your startup business to multiple private investors who are willing to lend you money.
 Unlike crowdfunding, this concept does not require you to give up any shares or equity.

-Government Start Up Loans - There is also straightforward traditional government-backed funding available through The Start Up Loans Company.
+Government Start-Up Loans - There is also straightforward traditional government-backed funding available through The Start Up Loans Company.
 Apart from funding, they also offer ongoing mentoring and support for people looking to start or grow a business.

 Business loans from family and friends - By borrowing money from relatives or friends for your startup, you can save a lot of money on interest rates, whether it’s a lower interest rate or no interest at all.
 When borrowing money this way, it’s important to write up a formal repayment plan so both parties know what to expect.
 Outline how much you’re borrowing and how you plan to repay.